danielmyers-xyz/danielmyersxyz/content/history/work.md

 - Collected thousands of outdoor asset locations using Trimble R10, ArcGIS Collector, and Survey123.
 - Operated DJI Phantom 4 Pro drone to collect aerial imagery for use in construction monitoring and planning.
 Generated orthomosaics using OpenDroneMap and georeferenced outputs for GIS integration and analysis.

----

-## 🌎 University of Massachusetts Transportation Center
-JULY 2018 – FEBRUARY 2019
 ### UAS Pilot
-UMass Air
+University of Massachusetts Transportation Center - UMass Air JULY 2018 – FEBRUARY 2019

 - Operated DJI Matrice 600 equipped with near-infrared, thermal, and RGB cameras as the Remote Pilot in Command for EPA-funded research.
 - Assembled and purchased custom computer and aerial vehicle hardware.